 Benefits of Becoming an Exhibitor

-At the Afterlife Explorers Conference you will benefit from a targeted audience of very motivated and passionate individuals.
-During morning registration, during lunch and other breaks attendees will be encouraged to visit your stand.
+At the Afterlife Explorers Conference you will benefit from exposure to a targeted audience of very motivated and passionate individuals.
+Between presentations and workshops attendees will be encouraged to visit your stand.
 You will benefit from relationship building throughout the course of the Conference, as well as promotion through various forms inclduing E-news, social media, website.

 We have sponsorship packages available for organisations or companies that are in alignment with our ethos and outlook.
 If you are interested in aligning yourself with our brand and benefiting from generous exposure across our social media, E-news, website and Conference promotions, please email email@example.com.

 Exhibiting at a Conference can be extremely rewarding, but it is not just about turning up and watching the business flood in.
 With careful planning you can ensure that you get the most out of your investment and take full advantages of the opportunities at our event.

 Gain new sales leads – Conference delegates are an extremely focused group of people with strong business interest in the event that they are attending.
 By exhibiting and being present you can impact on these buyers and grow your sales.
 Contacts generated at conferences have a high conversion rate.

 Launch new products or services – Draw attention to your products and brand by using the conference as a launch pad for new developments, products or services.
 With delegates and the media in attendance, new stories of interest always create a buzz.

 Enter new markets – Exhibiting is one of the most cost and time effective ways of entering new markets.
 It is a great opportunity to research and network whilst gaining exposure to a new qualified database.

 Building customer loyalty – Face to face contact at conferences and continued support of a market helps develop loyalty as well as cementing your position as a continued presence.